Keyboard shortcuts

 Installing Spade

-So far, the the code we have written has been simple enough that it can all be written in the playground.
-But as we move on to more advanced language features and bigger projects, it is time to install Spade and its build system swim, and to set up your editor.
+So far, the code we have written has been simple enough that it can all be written in the playground.
+But as we move on to more advanced language features and bigger projects, it is time to install Spade and its build system called Swim, and to set up your editor.

-Here is the recommended way to install, but there are a few other options available if you have specific needs
+Shown here is the recommended way to install Spade, but there are a some other options available if you have specific needs.

 Linux

-• First, if you don’t have Rust installed already, install it by running
+• First, if you don’t have Rust installed already, install it via the rustup installer by simply running:

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh